sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/layout.md

 > You cannot use both layout-boxed and layout-navbar-fixed or layout-footer-fixed at the same time.
 Anything else can be mixed together.
 {: .quote-danger}

-AdminLTE 3.2 provides a set of options to apply to your main layout.
+AdminLTE 3.2 provIdes a set of options to apply to your main layout.
 Each one of these classes can be added to the body tag to get the desired goal.

-- Fixed Sidebar: use the class `.layout-fixed` to get a fixed sidebar.
+- Fixed SIdebar: use the class `.layout-fixed` to get a fixed sIdebar.
 - Fixed Navbar: use the class `.layout-navbar-fixed` to get a fixed navbar.
 - Fixed Footer: use the class `.layout-footer-fixed` to get a fixed footer.
-- Collapsed Sidebar: use the class `.sidebar-collapse` to have a collapsed sidebar upon loading.
+- Collapsed SIdebar: use the class `.sIdebar-collapse` to have a collapsed sIdebar upon loading.
 - Boxed Layout: use the class `.layout-boxed` to get a boxed layout that stretches only to 1250px.
-- Top Navigation: use the class `.layout-top-nav` to remove the sidebar and have your links at the top navbar.
+- Top Navigation: use the class `.layout-top-nav` to remove the sIdebar and have your links at the top navbar.

 ##### Responsive Variations